0800 197 6026 Get help now

 Working out your household income

-Add up the income for you and your household.
-Include the following.
+Include all the income for you and your household.
+This includes any of the following income you may get.

 • Contributions from other people who live in your home, such as grown-up children and elderly relatives (known as non-dependants).
-Make sure that any non-dependant is paying enough towards the household expenses and don't forget to include any extra housekeeping costs for them.
+Make sure that any non-dependant is paying enough towards the household expenses (and don’t forget to include any extra housekeeping costs for them in your outgoings).

 Working out your household outgoings

 The easiest way to work out a household budget is to use monthly figures.
-If you pay for some things weekly or fortnightly, remember that you will need to change these to a monthly amount.
+If you pay for some outgoings at other intervals, such as weekly, fortnightly or four-weekly, and use My Budget or complete your budget with one of our advisers, our budget will work out the monthly equivalents for you.

-Working out your outgoings will help you see how much money you need to spend on basic living expenses.
-At this stage, don't include any debts, arrears or credit payments.
+Working out your outgoings will help you to see how much money you need to spend on your basic living expenses.
+At this stage, do not include any debts, arrears or credit payments.

-• Other spending which includes outgoings that are not covered anywhere else in your household budget.
+• Other spending for outgoings that are not covered anywhere else in your household budget.

 Are my household outgoings reasonable?